hzhreal/HTOS/TUTORIAL.md

 # Quick tutorial for the end user
-The bot only takes file, no zips or any other compression like that.
+The bot only takes files, no zips or any other compression like that.

 ## Uploads
 When you do a command that takes save pairs (encrypted saves which is a file and .bin corresponding to it), you can upload it straight through discord or send a public google drive folder link.